-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Gas central heating via radiators.
-The gas boiler also appears to provide hot water on demand.
+Cold water is advised to be from the public main and where seen plumber fittings were of copper and PVC pipework although the cold water rising main was not fully inspectable.